Arthur Barroso

-Arthur Pedro de Oliveira Barroso (born 19 December 1989), simply known as Arthur Pedro, is a Brazilian former professional footballer and manager who played as a goalkeeper.
+Arthur Pedro de Oliveira Barroso (born 19 December 1989), known as Arthur Barroso or just Arthur, is a Brazilian football coach and former player who played as a goalkeeper.
+He is the current head coach of Resende.

 Career

 Revealed by Resende, he played for the club for 11 seasons, being one of the main players in its history.
 He became famous nationally by scoring an equalizing goal in the last minute in the final of the 2014 Copa Rio against Madureira, which was essential for the competition title.
 He would become champion again in 2015, and later played for URT, Democrata-GV, Tupynambás, Sertãozinho and Maricá FC.
 After retiring, Arthur was coach of São Gonçalo EC in the Campeonato Carioca Série B1.